EdNawrocki/CS163-Projects-2024Fall/_posts/2024-12-13-team32-facial-recognition.md

 date: 2024-12-13
 ---

-> In this article, we will examine various anti-facial recognition techniques and discuss their effectiveness.
-First, we will introduce facial recognition...
+> In this article, we examine various anti-facial recognition techniques and assess their effectiveness.
+We begin by introducing facial recognition and providing a high-level overview of its pipeline.
+Next, we explore how Fawkes software exploits vulnerabilities in image cloaking by testing it on the PubFig database.
+We then discuss MTCNN-Attack, which prevents models from recognizing facial features by overlaying grayscale patches on individuals' faces.
+Finally, we present a method that adds noise to images, rendering them unlearnable to models while remaining visually indistinguishable to the naked eye.

 <!--more-->
 {: class="table-of-content"}